-Salaried employees need Form 12BB to claim tax deduction for tuition expenses along with the necessary documents in support of the declaration.
-Self-employed or non-salaried professionals can claim tax benefit under Section 6 of the Income Tax Return (ITR) form.
+Salaried employees need Form 12BB to claim tax deductions for tuition expenses along with the necessary documents in support of the declaration.
+Self-employed or non-salaried professionals can claim tax benefits under Section 6 of the Income Tax Return (ITR) form.

-Can I claim deduction u/s 80C of Income tax Act, 1961 for my adopted child’s school fees?
+Can I claim a deduction u/s 80C of the Income Tax Act, 1961 for my adopted child’s school fees?

-Yes, it is possible to claim deduction for adopted kids as well under the Section 80c of Income Tax Act.
+Yes, it is possible to claim a deduction for adopted kids as well under Section 80c of the Income Tax Act.

-I and my wife both paid for education of our one child.
-My wife paid 70,000 and I paid 1,10,000/- can we both claim deduction?
+I and my wife both paid for the education of our one child.
+My wife paid 70,000 and I paid 1,10,000/- can we both claim a deduction?

-Yes, both parents can claim deduction on your income tax return for the amount you paid.
+Yes, both parents can claim a deduction on your income tax return for the amount you paid.

-I am a working women and I am paying the education fees for my husband education.
+I am a working woman and I am paying the education fees for my husband’s education.
 Can I claim the deduction for this?

-No, it not possible to claim a deduction for your husband’s education fees under section 80c.
+No, it is not possible to claim a deduction for your husband’s education fees under section 80c.